jrandj/aws-security-specialty/README.md

         }
         ```

 1. You are designing a data lake for the analysis of financial data.
 The system consists of a data ingestion component utilising AWS Kinesis and a storage component utilising AWS S3.
 The data in Kinesis is encrypted by a CMK managed using AWS KMS.
-What is the best way to ensure that the CMK is only used by teh AWS Kinesis service?
+What is the best way to ensure that the CMK is only used by the AWS Kinesis service?
     * The key policy should be updated to include the condition:
         ```JSON
         "StringEquals": {